Tortured artist: Background

 The trope of the tortured artist is thought to have been started by Plato, however in reality this may be based on a misinterpretation of Plato's analysis of artistic inspiration as a form of 'divine madness.'

 Creativity and mental illness have been connected over time.
 Some mental disorders, such as bipolar disorder and schizophrenia, have been said to have helped popular artists with their works.
 One of the most known "tortured artists" is Vincent van Gogh, who experts consider to have suffered from psychosis.

+Ludwig van Beethoven, painted by Joseph Karl Stieler, painted in 1820, long after he began to lose his hearing and became reclusive.

 Another figure matching the description of the "tortured artist" is Ludwig van Beethoven, who, after losing his hearing, became increasingly reclusive and apathetic towards society.
 In the Heiligenstadt Testament, Beethoven confesses his loss of hearing to his brothers Nikolaus and Kaspar and tells them of his inability to converse regularly anymore as well as his contemplation of suicide.
 Towards the end of his life, Beethoven used conversation books to interact with his friends and acquaintances.

-Portrait of Ludwig van Beethoven by Joseph Karl Stieler, painted in 1820, long after he began to lose his hearing and became reclusive.
-Beethoven is in a forest writing his Missa Solemnis in D Major.
+Similarly, Brian Wilson of the Beach Boys struggled with severe mental health issues including schizoaffective disorder and auditory hallucinations, while producing some of the most acclaimed works in popular music.
+His long periods of isolation, emotional distress, and creative breakthroughs have led many writers and commentators to cite him as a modern example of the "tortured artist" archetype.